josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 * Relying heavily on meeting-based revenue is somewhat at odds with the fact that much of the IETF's work takes place outside of in-person meetings.
 * The IETF is increasingly relying on professional services to support its activities, causing expenses to grow.

-Jari - there's a new draft on funding issues {{I-D.arkko-ietf-finance-thoughts}}
-* costs are going up (more tools, new hotels, etc.), funding is flat, so long-term issue
-* operating expenses are not covered by meeting fees, so increased pressure on sponsorship, increased ISOC contribution
+Funding issues are covered in {{I-D.arkko-ietf-finance-thoughts}}: Costs are going up (more tools, new hotels, etc.), funding is flat, operating expenses are not covered by meeting fees, so increased pressure on sponsorship, increased ISOC contribution.

-Lou - perhaps meetings are self-standing (fees and sponsorships), and other sponsorships for other activities
+Funding, suggestion: Fund meetings through fees and sponsorships, have other sponsorships for other activities.

+Funding, sources: Registration fees prohibitive for many.

-Gonzo - another possibility (long-term) is the IETF endowment
+Funding, suggestion: IETF endowment

-- long-term sponsorship, such as Global Hosts
+Funding, suggestion: Long-term sponsorship, such as Global Hosts

-Scott - given that the ietf is pretty much the major raison d'être of the isoc, what percentage of isoc expense are we?
-* looking a the posted ISOC 2015 budget - total budget $38M, IETF $9.4M (BALLPARK)
-* but IETF sees less than $3M
+Funding, from ISOC, current: Posted ISOC 2015 budget - total budget $38M, IETF $9.4M (BALLPARK), but IETF sees less than $3M

-Gonzo - maybe clarity is needed on accounting.
-Send Gonzalo email if further details is needed.

-Leslie - We go back to the same people for support over and over again.
-How can we get out of that rut and find new companies.
-What is the right proportion for meeting-based revenue?
-What are the alternative methods to fund the non-meeting-based activities.
-Maybe there are things where we need to have things provided professionally, either through staff or contracted efforts.
-The structure of how we have funded ourselves in the past is in question because the direction we go may not work with that.
+Funding, clarity: More needed.

-Bob - One thing I've thought is that the model where we do look for sponsors is a good way of measuring support in the community.
+Funding, relevance: Looking for sponsors is a good way to measure support in the community.
 If that starts to dry up, it's probably a symptom of larger problems of us being no longer relevant.

-Jari - This issue is one reason why it's good for the IETF to multiple sources of funding to stand on.
-I also submitted an I-D this morning with my view of the challenges in this space. {{I-D.arkko-ietf-finance-thoughts}}

-Suzanne - One of the big pieces of the puzzle to me; it's not even the specifics of where the expenses are coming from, but a mismatch between our activities and our funding model.
-One thing I've observed is that even explaining the need for diversity of funding is more complicated than it needs to be.
-We need to find a simpler story.

-Leslie - To follow on what Jari said vs what Bob said.
-If the IETF needs to ensure its ongoing relevance.
-Diversity is a good thing because it allows you to shift gears.
-To the question in the chat about registration fees being prohibitive for many, I actually think to the point of relevancy it would be good for the IETF to understand what it's offering.
-For me it's valuable to stay in touch with the engineers who understand how the Internet works.
+IETF needs to ensure its ongoing relevance.
+It would be good for the IETF to understand what it's offering.
+Anecdote: it's valuable to stay in touch with the engineers who understand how the Internet works.
 But I don't know how to tie that back to three meetings a year.
 I suspect this will never line up perfectly, but that doesn't take away the need for clarity.

-Gonzo - A couple of comments on organizations funding the IETF.
-We have the global hosts.
+Funding, sources: It's good for the IETF to multiple sources of funding to stand on.
+Challenges in this space are covered in {{I-D.arkko-ietf-finance-thoughts}}.

+Funding, sources: Mismatch between our activities and our funding model.
+Diversity is a good thing because it allows you to shift gears.

+Funding, sources: Global hosts.
 If you think the level of funding we're getting, $500K a year--if you compare it to open-source projects, we could be getting a lot more money.
 The best way to support the IETF as an organization is to become a Global Host.

-But it's not just about money; there is printing T-shirts, social events; have to get the marketing departments involved.
+Funding, sources, sponsorship: There is printing T-shirts, social events; have to get the marketing departments involved.
 I think we could focus on just getting the money, and having someone else worry about the logistic problems.
-Getting just the money while continuing to support the things we've come to expect like T-shirts and social events.

-Alia - I agree with Gonzalo's point having been involved in hosting a meeting.
 There is extra work involved, but there is a lot of risk as a meeting sponsor if you get anything wrong, and that's expertise IETFers don't have.

+Funding, solicitation, marketing communication: Need to be able to better articulate what the ask is, as well as what the relevance is for the potential sponsor.
+Who is responsible for the messages, how to do the outreach?
+It is split between the different parties.

+Funding, solicitation by participants: Easier to gain sponsorship for easily communicated, defined activities, like Systers Lunch.
+IETF participants may be more inclined to seek sponsorship for such things.

+Funding, solicitation by staff: Challenges of trying to outsource some of the responsibilities around funding (participants may do a better job than staffers).

+Funding, sponsor perspective: Global host considers it unusual to be funding IETF through a third party, wonders if the IETF is getting the money right away, wonders if the structure makes sense.
+Makes it difficult to contribute to the IETF endowment (TODO: How?
+Ask Livingood for particulars).
+Maybe some different level of financial and administrative separation would be helpful.

+Funding, solicitation: Explaining the need for diversity of funding is more complicated than it needs to be.
+We need to find a simpler story.

-And to relevance, it seems like there are 2 types of organizations we're looking for--involved in the Internet ecosystem, and those interested in standards.
+Funding, solicitation: It seems like there are 2 types of organizations we're looking for--involved in the Internet ecosystem, and those interested in standards.
 Figuring out how to do outreach to both of those would be helpful.
 The relevancy is critical to the sponsorship and funding aspects.

+Funding, solicitation: We go back to the same people for support over and over again.
+How do we find new companies?
+What is the right proportion for meeting-based revenue?
+What are the alternative methods to fund the non-meeting-based activities?
+Do we hire staff or contract to provide assistance?

 Transparency Issues {#transparency}